 If you don’t have a vehicle to run an inverter, and your home’s electricity is down, you can rely on the power of the sun to charge some of your gear.
-The $50 RAVPower 15W Solar Charger is our pick for people who are looking to power phones, tablets, and portable batteries when they’re off the grid.
-It produces enough juice to charge up most tablets in a day’s worth of sun, and it’s smart enough not to be stymied by passing clouds.
+The Anker PowerPort Solar Lite is our pick for people who are looking to power phones, tablets, and portable batteries when they’re off the grid.
+It produces enough juice to charge most tablets in a day’s worth of sun, and it’s smart enough to not be stymied by passing clouds.

-Consisting of three panels, each about the size of a sheet of printer paper, stitched into a nylon sleeve, the RAVPower 15W Solar Charger folds up to just 8 by 11 inches and weighs 1½ pounds.
-That’s the sweet spot in portable solar gear right now—anything smaller doesn’t give you the amount of power or reliability you need off grid, while bigger panels are unwieldy and costly.
-In our testing, the RAVPower generated a respectable 1.53 amps on average over the course of a sunny day, in line with the fastest models we tested.
+Consisting of two panels, each about the size of a sheet of printer paper, stitched into a nylon sleeve, the Anker PowerPort folds up to just 11 by 6 inches and weighs 12½ ounces.
+That’s the sweet spot in portable solar gear right now—anything smaller doesn’t give you the amount of power or reliability you need off grid, and bigger panels are unwieldy and costly.
+In our testing, the Anker generated a respectable 8.48 W/1.67 A in direct winter sun.
 More important, it resumed charging at full speed after a brief stint in the shade while many of the cheaper competitors did not due to poorly designed charging controllers.
-Overall, you won’t get faster, more reliable charging at a better price than you will with the RAVPower. —SB
+Overall, you won’t get faster, more reliable charging at a better price than you will with the Anker. —SB

 Most of the time we recommend cost-effective, environmentally-friendly rechargeable batteries to power hardware that you can’t recharge or plug into a wall outlet.
 But during a power outage, rechargeable batteries aren’t all that rechargeable, unless you plug a USB battery charger into a solar panel to juice them up—a time-consuming process.
 So we say it’s smart to keep a few disposable batteries on hand, particularly Duracell’s Quantum Alkaline AA Batteries.